 Make sure the 2-Finger Adaptive Gripper is properly mounted to the robot arm.
 Refer to the Mechanical Installation section for detailed information on the mechanical installation.
-Before proceeding with the installation of the URCap package, make sure your Universal Robots controller is compatible with the package (refer to the Installation for Universal Robots section).
+Before installing the URCap package, make sure your Universal Robots controller is compatible with the package (refer to the Installation for Universal Robots section).